peteroupc/encoding/docs/PeterO.Text.Encodings.md

         this PeterO.Text.ICharacterEncoding encoding,
         PeterO.IByteReader stream);

 Converts a character encoding into a character input stream, given a streamable source of bytes.
-But if the input stream starts with a UTF-8 or UTF-16 byte order mark, the input is decoded as UTF-8 or UTF-16, as the case may be, rather than the given character encoding.
+But if the input stream starts with a UTF-8 or UTF-16 byte order mark, the input is decoded as UTF-8 or UTF-16, as the case may be, rather than the specified character encoding.
 This method implements the "decode" algorithm specified in the Encoding standard.

 In the.NET implementation, this method is implemented as an extension method to any object implementing ICharacterEncoding and can be called as follows:  `encoding.GetDecoderInputSkipBom(input)` .
 If the object's class already has a  `GetDecoderInputSkipBom`  method with the same parameters, that method takes precedence over this extension method.